HeinoPortfolio/MS_Comp_Sci/4 Data Analytics/Readme.md

 The concepts and technologies used to create and complete the assessment are the following:
 - Python 3.11
 - Various modules and/or libraries.
-For example the following modules were used (Note: This is not an exhautive list, but only a sample.):
+For example the following modules were used (Note: This is not an exhaustive list, but only a sample.):
   - Pandas
   - sklearn